netflex-sdk/framework/README.md

 This repository contains the full Netflex Framework.
 All packages are built from this repository, and split into separate read only subtrees.

+The 6.x version is meant to be used with Laravel 12.
+It has *not* been tested extensively, and there is no guarantee that all the Netflex framwork's features will work.

 ## Documentation

 The full documentation for the framework and related packages is [located here](https://netflex-sdk.github.io/#/).